 We left Ft.
-Bragg on the 4th of July on a C-141 and it was over 100 degrees.
+Bragg on July 4 on a C-141.
+It was over 100 degrees.
 When we arrived in Asuncion, (winter in Paraguay) it was a balmy 32.
-The unit asked if we could condense the training by two days.
-In the middle of the schedule, the Paraguayans had their national fair in Asuncion and their SF guys skydive into it each year.
+The unit we were to train asked if we could condense the training by two days since in the middle of their training period, the Paraguayans would have their national fair in Asuncion and their SF guys skydive into it each year.

 There was also a Brigade staff from the 9th Infantry Division there to do a big map exercise with the host nation officers.
 In other words, a total cluster**ck.